smspillaz/server-rendering-in-2018/README.md

 #### Split Out Manifest Bootstrap

 Since we'll be preloading the chunks before your main manifest, we'll need to preload the Webpack manifest bootstrap code before preloading those chunks!
-That's easily done by using `CommonChunksPlugin` in your client Webpack config (note that.)
+This can easily be done with `CommonChunksPlugin` in your client Webpack config (note that.)

 ```javascript
 new webpack.optimize.CommonsChunkPlugin({